 If Yes, how has project idea changed, grown, or evolved since last year?
 (2,000 characters)

-We transitioned from experimenting with IoT tech to launching focused digital tools effectively (i.e. Digital Record Keeping & Logbooks & Farmer-Friendly Data Dashboards).
-Further, since our last bid we won the World Bank’s Collaborative Data Innovations for Sustainable Development, enabling us to form new partnerships with the International Center for Tropical Agriculture (CIAT) and Climate Edge.
-Further, we are on the verge of completing our 24-month Global Resilience Partnership (funded by USAID, SIDA & Rockefeller Foundation) initiative, developing digital tools to promote supply chain transparency & to build resilience for smallholders, which is providing key lessons learnt as we look forward and take our initiatives forward.
+- Transition from experimenting with IoT to launching focused digital tools effectively (i.e. Digital Record Keeping & Farmer-Friendly Data Dashboards).
+Further, since our last proposal we won the World Bank’s Collaborative Data Innovations for Sustainable Development, enabling us to form new partnerships with the International Center for Tropical Agriculture (CIAT) and Climate Edge.
+Further, we are on the verge of completing our 24-month Global Resilience Partnership (funded by USAID, SIDA & Rockefeller Foundation) initiative, developing digital tools to promote supply chain transparency & to build resilience for smallholders, which is providing key lessons learnt as we look forward.

-Rebrand from Cafedirect Producers Foundation to Producers Direct, showcasing our direct relationship with smallholder producers and our transition to working with a diverse network of smallholders, particularly young people and women in rural smallholder communities.
+- Rebrand from Cafedirect Producers Foundation to Producers Direct, showcasing our direct relationship with smallholder producers and our transition to working with a diverse network of smallholders, particularly young people and women in rural smallholder communities.